Preventing Model Collapse Under Overparametrization: Optimal Mixing Ratios for Interpolation Learning and Ridge Regression: Introduction

 \section{Introduction}

 Modern AI models are increasingly trained on their own synthetic outputs.
 However, this practice can lead to \emph{model collapse}, where prediction performance degrades progressively with iterative re-training on AI generated \textit{synthetic data} ~\cite{shumailov2024ai,shumailov2023curse}.
-The phenomenon has been empirically observed across a wide array of settings~\cite{alemohammad2024self,bertrand2024stability,bohacek2023nepotistically,briesch2023large,hataya2023will,martinez2023combining,martinez2023towards}.
-Motivated by these observations, recent work has rigorously studied model collapse and developed methods to mitigate it in some cases \cite{shumailov2024ai,dohmatob2024model,dohmatob2024tale, dohmatob2024strong,feng2024beyond,dey2024universality,gerstgrasser2024inevitable,kazdan2024collapse}.
-However previous work remains limited to low-dimensional settings or Gaussian features, creating a significant gap in our understanding.
+The phenomenon has been empirically observed across a wide array of settings~\cite{alemohammad2024self,bohacek2023nepotistically,briesch2023large,hataya2023will,martinez2023combining,martinez2023towards}.
+For instance, \cite{alemohammad2024self,shumailov2024ai,shumailov2023curse,martinez2023combining,martinez2023towards} studied settings where a model is iteratively trained on synthetic data generated from the previously trained model, starting from original real data.
+They also studied settings where a small fraction of the original real data is used in conjunction with the generated synthetic data.
+They demonstrated that model collapse occurs in both cases.
+These concerning observations motivated a surge in recent work that studies model collapse rigorously and attempts to develop method that mitigate it where possible \cite{bertrand2024stability,shumailov2024ai,dohmatob2024model,dohmatob2024tale, dohmatob2024strong,feng2024beyond,dey2024universality,gerstgrasser2024inevitable,kazdan2024collapse}.
+However, previous work remains limited to low-dimensional settings or Gaussian features, creating a significant gap in our understanding.
 This paper breaks this barrier by addressing two fundamental questions: Can mixing fresh real data with synthetic outputs mitigate model collapse in overparametrized problems?
 What is the optimal mixing ratio that minimizes prediction error in the long run?
 We provide rigorous answers for overparametrized linear regression, demonstrating how model collapse can be prevented under overparametrization.